01ax/vault/resume.md

 - Conducted in-house servicing of Dell Latitude laptops
 - Offered assistance with Audio Visual equipment and Stage AV Setups
 - Utilized MDM Systems for iOS enrollments and created deployment packages
-- Diagnosed, troubleshooted, and serviced kiosk machines
+- Diagnosed, troubleshot, and serviced kiosk machines
 - Maintained a clean and tidy workspace environment
 - Assisted with inbound and outbound bulk IT shipments
 - Actively participated in professional development and staff events